 Exeter barge in 1873

-Exeter college bought The Stationers' Co.
+Exeter college bought the 1825 Stationers' Co.
 Barge in 1849.
 Fondly known as 'the Red barge', 'with great swooping stern'.
 This was replaced by 'the Green barge' which was a houseboat style barge probably bought rather than rented from Salter's so that by 1864 Exeter had two barges.
 Possibly one was for the rowing men and another for the spectators.
-By 1873 both had been sold and the new Exeter Barge was built by Salters.
+By 1873 both had been sold and the new Exeter Barge was designed by Mr Milner and built by Salters.
 It was 'a fine barge with pointed windows and ornate railings' (SH).
 Repairs were done in 1953 by Salters and the college 'talked of fitting a copper hull at £1500' (C. Sherriff, 2003).
 She was broken up at some point.

 Hertford 1911 barge (credit S Hosking)